mceraso/flick-path/README.md

 3. Collection view?
 4. Infinite scrolling?
 5. How do you animate the entrance of a view?
 Fade in the poster views?
+6. How do you programatically change the color of the unselected tabIcon?

 ## Video Walkthrough